S. R. Janakiraman

-S. Rangasamy Janakiraman (born 12 July 1928) is an Indian Carnatic vocalist and a musicologist.
-He is a recipient of several awards including the Sangita Kala Acharya (The Music Academy), Kalaimamani from the Tamil Nadu Government and the Sangeet Natak Academy Award of the Government of India and the Padma Shri.
+S. Rangasamy Janakiraman (12 July 1928 – 4 September 2026) was an Indian Carnatic vocalist and musicologist.
+He was a recipient of several awards including the Sangita Kala Acharya (The Music Academy), Kalaimamani from the Tamil Nadu Government and the Sangeet Natak Academy Award of the Government of India and the Padma Shri.

-Career
+Life and career

 Janakiraman started learning music in 1938.
 His big breakthrough came in 1945 when he joined Kalakshetra and learned music under the guidance of Tiger Varadachari, Budalur Krishnamurthy Sastri, T. K. Ramasami Ayyangar and Kalpagam Swaminathan.
 He also learned from Musiri Subramanya Ayyar and T Brinda.

-Janakiraman was initiated into musicology by P. Sambamurthi and Balakrishna Ayya.
+He was initiated into musicology by P. Sambamurthi and Balakrishna Ayya.
+Janakiraman died on 4 September 2026, at the age of 98.